hyperledger-archives/sawtooth-core/docs/source/introduction.rst

 Subscriptions are submitted and serviced over a ZMQ Socket.

-Ethereum contract compatibility with Seth
+Ethereum Contract Compatibility with Seth
 -----------------------------------------

 The Sawtooth-Ethereum integration project, Seth, extends the interoperability